rebrec/hurry/docs/2020-09-23-your-filename.md

 ![Hurry datasource selection](https://raw.githubusercontent.com/rebrec/hurry/master/docs/hurry_vSphere_datasource_selection.png)

-After clicking on the *search* button, you will a list of datasource results will be displayed.
+After clicking on the *search* button, a list of datasource results will be displayed.

 If applicable, hurry will try to ping hosts displayed in the result area.
-So you can quickly know which host is up or not.
+The *datasource result* will be displayed in green or red so you can quickly know which host is up or not.

 ![Hurry_Main](https://raw.githubusercontent.com/rebrec/hurry/master/docs/hurry_vSphere_result_ping.png)